metamn/react/content/blog/react-is-functional-and-reactive/index.md

 date: '2019-10-01'
 ---

-React follows the reactive, functional programming paradigm.
+React follows the functional reactive programming paradigm.
 That's a shift from the old proactive, imperative approach.

 <!--more-->